What safety procedures will be implemented in case of an overseas arrival?

 They will study our full remote programme and travel to the UK as soon as they can.

-How would the school offer education support for international students should there be a resurgence after September?
+How would the school offer education support for international students should there be a resurgence in 2021?

 Depending on circumstances, we would provide a combination of face-to-face teaching and our remote learning programme.